The Tugela River

 Some memories of the Tugela River

 Going on holiday to the Drakensberg as a kid would not be complete without purchasing one of these sculpted clay animals.
-Like trolls guarding the way, local kids from the village would be waiting for you at the single lane bridge over the river.
+Local kids from the village would be waiting patiently for you at the single lane bridge over the river.
 We were each given a ten Rand to hustle the best sculpture from these kids.
 Looking back I think our parents obliged us just to keep us quiet on the long trip back to Johannesburg.
 After 30 years, I find it amazing that the local kids still do this.
 Some things never change.

 Another great Tugela activity – When the water level of the river is a bit higher, it is customary to source an old tractor wheel tube, pump it full with air, and float down the river.
 Mind out though – the river is scattered with thousands of smooth river stones, some just below the surface – or you’ll have a very sore tail bone!